Vishnu9804/StockResearch/README.md

 # finscreen
-Production‑ready Indian stock analysis and screening platform built with React and Node, powered by FinEdge fundamentals and market data. reddit +1
+Production‑ready Indian stock analysis and screening platform built with React and Node, powered by FinEdge fundamentals and market data.